 Prior to 1850 ozone observations do not exist, but a recent analysis using clumped-isotope composition of molecular oxygen (18O18O in O2) trapped in polar firn and ice, combined with atmospheric chemistry model simulations, constrains the global tropospheric ozone increase to less than 40% between 1850 and 2005, with most of this increase occurring between 1950 and 1980 (Yeung et al., 2019).
 Recently, the Tropospheric Ozone Assessment Report identified and evaluated 60 records of surface ozone observations collected at rural locations worldwide between 1896 and 1975, which were based on a range of measurement techniques with potentially large uncertainties (Tarasick et al., 2019).
 They found that from the mid-20th century (1930s to the early 1970s) to 1990–2014, rural surface ozone increased by 30–70% across the northern extra-tropics.
-This is smaller than the 100% 20th century increase reported in AR5, which relied on far fewer measurement sites, all in Europe.
+This is smaller than the 100% 20th-century increase reported in AR5, which relied on far fewer measurement sites, all in Europe.
 In the northern tropics limited low-elevation historical data (1954–1975) provide no clear indication of surface ozone increases (Tarasick et al., 2019).
 However, similar to the northern mid-latitude increases, lower-free tropospheric ozone at Mauna Loa, Hawaii increased by approximately 50% from the late 1950s to present (Cooper et al., 2020).
 Historical observations are too limited to draw conclusions on surface ozone trends in the SH tropics and mid-latitudes since the mid-20th century, with tropospheric ozone exhibiting little change across Antarctica (Tarasick et al., 2019; Cooper et al., 2020).
-Based on reliable UV absorption measurements at remote locations (surface and lower troposphere), ozone trends since the mid-1990s varied spatially at northern mid-latitudes, but increased in the northern tropics (2-17%; 1-6 ppbv per decade) (Cooper et al., 2020; Gaudel et al., 2020).
+Based on reliable UV absorption measurements at remote locations (surface and lower troposphere), ozone trends since the mid-1990s varied spatially at northern mid-latitudes, but increased in the northern tropics (2–17%; 1–6 ppbv per decade; Cooper et al., 2020; Gaudel et al., 2020).
 Across the SH these more recent observations are too limited to determine zonal trends (e.g. tropics, mid-latitudes, high latitudes).